 The real cost of selling on Amazon consists of the following:

 - The costs of manufacturing or purchasing the item.

 - The costs of packaging, handling, and shipping the item—whether directly to the customer or to an Amazon Fulfillment Center.

 - Any related overhead (selling plan fees, storage fees, transaction fees, etc.) averaged out over each payment period.

 In addition to these costs, you may have other setup costs and overhead: fees for government permits, payments to freelancers or employees, and the value of your own labor.
-Always ensure that your profit margins are large enough to account for these expenses.
+Always ensure your profit margins are large enough to account for these expenses.

 Had enough math for one day and looking for something more exciting?
 Discover what to sell on Amazon and start making money!
 If you already know what to sell, read up on how to get a great Amazon seller rating to keep the customers rolling in.